festivals

 Spain transforms with colour throughout the year.
 Here's when and where to find the most beautiful blooms.

-Looking for flower festivals in Spain?
-If you have spent time in Spain, especially in the south, you may be surprised by how many beautiful natural blooms appear across the country.
-Much of inland Spain is dry, and in some areas even approaching desert conditions, which makes these seasonal bursts of colour feel even more special.
+Spain's flower festivals run from January through to autumn, with blooms and floral celebrations scattered across every region.
+Much of inland Spain is dry, and in some areas approaching desert conditions, which makes these seasonal bursts of colour feel even more special.

 Natural Blooms in Spain by Season

-Spain is full of natural blooms, from almond trees and wildflowers to golden hillsides that transform walking trails into dreamlike landscapes.
-Many of these locations can be explored independently along public paths, while others may require guided access.
+Spain is full of natural blooms, from almond trees and wildflowers to golden hillsides that transform walking trails.
+Many of these locations can be explored independently along public paths, while others may need guided access.

 Almond Blossom